ewjmulder/immerse/domain/README.md

 know how to validate itself.
 You can freely choose the field values via the builders.
 When these constructed objects are used in another module, that module should perform the validation that is applicable in the specific context.
 The downside is that no validation is provided by this module, not even very basic checks.
 But the upside is that the usage of the domain is very flexible and no build-in checks can get in the way of creative usage.
-Furthermore, this approach fits well with the fact that the audio-streaming module mostly has one 'point of entry' for a new `Scenario` that can then be validated easily before being accepted into the streaming system.
+Furthermore, this approach fits well with the fact that the [audio-streaming module](../audio-streaming/README.md) has one 'point of entry' for a new `Scenario` that can then be validated easily before being accepted into the streaming system.

 ### Builders